Cliffs of the Neuse State Park

 RIVER RECYCLE MANIA event at the park, Saturday, May 3, 2014!
 Sponsored by Friends of Cliffs of the Neuse.
 Yard sale for the public in swim lake parking lot ($10 per space); recycle fashion show for kids; food concession; and Neuse River paddle clean-up trip; plus more.
 Event starts at 8:00 a.m.
 Paddle trip leaves at 11 a.m.
 Call (919)778-6234 for sale sign-up, river trip reservation, or more details.

 240 Park Entrance Road, Seven Springs, NC 28578

 Cliffs of the Neuse State Park has been an intergral part of the Wayne, Lenoir, and Duplin County communities since the end of the Second World War.
 Located adjacent to the banks of the Neuse River, above Seven Springs township, the park property was utilized by Native Americans for centuries and is just upriver from the original construction site of the ill-fated Civil War Confederate ironclad C.S.S.
 Neuse.
-Today the park features four hiking trails; a large picnic shelter; a 35-site campground; four primitive camping group sites; an 11-acre swim lake and concession area; and easy walking access to the banks of the Neuse River for anyone interested in fishing.
+Today the park features five hiking trails; a large picnic shelter; a 35-site campground; four primitive camping group sites; an 11-acre swim lake and concession area; and easy walking access to the banks of the Neuse River for anyone interested in fishing.